Demonstrating biological approaches for sustainable management of tomato leafminer in Kenya

 - Create awareness on the use and benefits of biological approaches for managing tomato pests

 - Determine the cost-benefit, as perceived by smallholder farmers, of different biological packages (singly or integrated) for control of the tomato leafminer

-Key project outputs include:
+Key project outputs included:

 - Uptake of biological methods for management of tomato leaf miner among smallholders in target areas increased